MitjaCH/random-commenter/README.md

 # random-commenter README

-This is the README for your extension "random-commenter".
 This extension adds random funny comments to your code at random intervals.
 It's a light-hearted tool to bring some humor into your coding routine.
+Keep in mind this is my first ever VS-CODE Extension so it is something simpel.

 ## Features